deivinsontejeda/my-custom-zsh-theme/README.md

 Welcome
 =============

-Always I can figure out the way to I feel me more comfortable with my pront, because I spend a lot of time, recently I came across with a post interesting that did help me improve my pront.
+Always I can figure out the way to I feel me more comfortable with my pront, because I spend a lot of time in this one, recently I came across with a post interesting that did help me improve my pront.

-You can check out the article clicking: http://stevelosh.com/blog/2010/02/my-extravagant-zsh-prompt/
+You can check out [the article](clicking: http://stevelosh.com/blog/2010/02/my-extravagant-zsh-prompt/)

 Usage
 --------------